poundifdef/smoothmq/README.md

 ## Running

-This will run a UI on `:3000` and an SQS-compatible server on `:3001`.
+This will run the server on `:8080`

 ```
 $ go run . server